 We enjoyed our visits to Horvat Etri.
 And if, after this hike, you want more, I would suggest the nearby Horvat Midras, Horvat Burgin, and Beit Guvrin National Park.

-Also, at the entrance to Adulam Grove Nature Reserve, you can find a picnic area.
+Also, you can find a picnic area at the entrance to Adulam Grove Nature Reserve.
 And whenever we visit the Adulam forest, we eat lunch there.
-There are not that many tables there, but we always found a free one.
+There are few tables there, but we always find a free one.

 Have you visited Horvat Etri?
 Tell us in the comment below about your experience.